LTelnekes/DH_CD_Group_D/README.md

 Both sets concern data collected only from the United States.

+This repository inludes:
+- A Data Management Plan for this project.
+- Two CSV files
+  - 2021 Top 200 Spotify data
+  - 2021 Billboard Hot 100 data
+- A Jupyter Notebook
-The attached notebook in this repository consists of three parts.
+  - The attached notebook in this repository consists of three parts.
-1. Introduction
+    - Part 1: Introduction
-2. Tutorial
+    - Part 2: Tutorial
-3. Active Learning Exercises
+    - Part 3: Active Learning Exercises

 ### Target Audience
 The target audiences for this corpus are record labels or even musical artists to identify popular trends in music in order to cater musical releases for maximum success - it can also be used in this way for advertisers or marketers.
 This corpus could also be used by data scientists or academics who study the arts and who might have research questions, hypotheses, or studies concerning musical trends, popularity, and audience or consumer interaction with music and genres.